pawelsberg/tavli/README.md

 # tavli
-Tavli games: portes (backgammon), plakoto, fevga, aso-dio - console application demonstrating functional programming in C#.
+Tavli games include portes (backgammon), plakoto, fevga, and asso-dio.
+This console application demonstrates functional programming in C#.
-Application uses command-line interface.
+The application uses a command-line interface.

-# How to play
+# How to Play
-## Chose game
+## Chose a Game
 ```
 TAVLI 2.1 Copyright © Pawel Welsberg 2023

 Choose one of (Portes, Plakoto, Fevga, AssoDio)
 GameType>
 ```
-Type in one of the 4 names listed in the brackets and press ENTER.
+Enter one of the four names listed in the parentheses and press ENTER.
-## Chose type of black player
+## Chose the Type of Black Player
 ```
 Choose black player type (Human, Computer)
 BlackPlayerType>
 ```
-Type in `Human` to be able to control this player's move.
+Enter `Human` if you wish to control this player's moves.
-## Chose type of white player
+## Chose the Type of White Player
-The same principles apply as to the black player.
+The same principles apply as for the black player.
-## Game board
+## Game Board
-On the screen will be shown current state of the game at this point of time.
+The screen will display the current state of the game.
-## Roll for order
+## Roll for Order
-Then the question to provide a roll for the order of who plays first.
+You'll be prompted to roll dice to determine the order of play:
 ```
 Rolling players: White, Black
 Roll>
 ```
-Each of the player rolls one die at the same time.
-Type in 2 digits without space representing roll of white and black player.
-For example if you type in `16` it will mean that white player rolled 1 and black player rolled 6.
-Alternatively type in `r` for a random roll.
-Player with the greatest number starts first.
-If there is a draw players roll again.
+Both players roll one die simultaneously.
+Enter two digits without spaces representing the rolls of the white and black players.
+For example, entering `16` means the white player rolled a 1 and the black player rolled a 6.
+Alternatively, enter `r` for a random roll.
+The player with the higher number goes first.
+If there's a tie, players roll again.
-## Player rolls dice to move
+## Player Rolls Dice to Move
-A player will roll dice to move checkers
+A player will roll dice to move their checkers:
 ```
 Rolling players: White
 Roll>
 ```
-At this point need to provide two digits representing score of each of the die.
-For example `23` means 2 and 3.
-Alternatively type in `r` for a random roll.
-Note that question for rolling appears for human player AND computer.
+Provide two digits representing the result of each die.
+For instance, `23` means a roll of 2 and 3.
+Again, you can enter `r` for a random roll.
+Note that the prompt for rolling appears for both human and computer players.
-## Player chooses move
+## Player Chooses Move
-If the player is of `Human` type then is able to choose his move from one of the available moves.
+If the player is of the `Human` type, they can choose their move from the available options.
 For example:
 ```
  11  10   9   8   7   6       5   4   3   2   1   0
 ╔═══╦═══╦═══╦═══╦═══╦═══╦═══╦═══╦═══╦═══╦═══╦═══╦═══╦═══╗